Shrink film - heat-shrink and protect your product!

-- Core - A paper tube on which film is wound.
+- Core - A paper tube on which film is wound (see pic above).

 - Drape - The softness of a film characterized by the ability to conform to irregular shapes.

-- Gauge - A term used to describe the thickness of a material such as shrink film / shrink wrap or stretch film / stretch wrap or pallet wrap ex: 100 gauge shrink film, 60 gauge stretch film, 70 gauge pallet wrap.
+- Gauge - A term used to describe the thickness of a material such as shrink film / shrink wrap or stretch film / stretch wrap or pallet wrap, e.g. 100 gauge shrink film, 60 gauge stretch film, 70 gauge pallet wrap.

-- Hot Slip - The amount of force required to side two surfaces of heated film against on another.
+- Hot slip - The amount of force required to side two surfaces of heated film against one another.

-- L-Sealer - A term used to describe equipment where the seal area is in the shape of a "L".
+- L-Sealer - A term used to describe equipment where the seal area is in the shape of the letter 'L'.